trixi-framework/TrixiBottomTopography.jl/docs/src/function.md

 # Define B-spline interpolation function
 spline_func(x,y) = spline_interpolation(spline_struct, x, y)
 ```
-This defines the bicubic B-spline interpolation function with not-a-knot end condition and smoothing with respect to variables `x` and `y`.
+This defines the bicubic B-spline interpolation function with not-a-knot end condition and smoothing with respect to variables `x` and `y` because of how we defined `spline_struct` previously.
 If we want to visualize the interpolation function with 100 interpolation points in each direction, we define:

 ```julia
 # Define interpolation points